Comparison shows before and after of Google Earth on Ubuntu with after looking more native.

 • export LD_PRELOAD=libfreeimage.so.3

-Lastly download the following ‘missing’ file and place it in the /opt/google/earth/free folder.
+To finish things off, download the following file and place it in the /opt/google/earth/free folder.
+This final critical element is what allows the app to look native on Ubuntu:

 All that’s left to do is open up Google Earth and marvel at the difference between its stock look and that you’ve enabled.